-Mr. Ng, aged 65, was appointed as Independent Non-executive Director on 16 March 2017.
+Mr. Ng, aged 66, was appointed as Independent Non-executive Director on 16 March 2017.
 Mr. Ng holds a Bachelor of Commerce degree from The University of New South Wales, Australia and is a chartered accountant of The Chartered Accountants Australia and New Zealand and a fellow member of the Hong Kong Institute of Certified Public Accountants.
 He is also a practising certified public accountant and has extensive experience in auditing, accounting, financial management and corporate affairs.
 Mr. Ng is currently an independent non-executive director of Lai Sun Garment (International) Limited (stock code: 191).
 He was an independent non-executive director of Media Asia Group Holdings Limited (stock code: 8075) from October 2011 to April 2023.
-He was a non-executive director of My Heart Bodilbra Group Limited (stock code: 8297) from December 2018 to April 2019, an independent non-executive director for each of KOALA Financial Group Limited (formerly known as Sunrise (China) Technology Group Limited) (stock code: 8226) from June 2014 to May 2015, Kirin Group Holdings Limited (stock code: 8109) from April 2015 to December 2021, and Legendary Group Limited (stock code: 8195) from June 2019 to November 2022.
+He was a non-executive director of My Heart Bodilbra Group Limited (stock code: 8297) from December 2018 to April 2019, an independent non-executive director of Limited) (stock code: 8226) from June 2014 to May 2015, Kirin Group Holdings Limited (stock code: 8109) from April 2015 to December 2021, and Legendary Group Limited (stock code: 8195) from June 2019 to November 2022.
 Mr. Ng was also the company secretary of Celebrate International Holdings Limited (stock code: 8212) from July 2014 to February 2018 and the company secretary of Yunhong Guixin Group Holdings Limited (stock code: 8349) from December 2016 to March 2023.